Kahn process networks: Monotonicity

 KPN processes are monotonic.
 Reading more tokens can only lead to writing more tokens.
 Tokens read in the future can only affect tokens written in the future.
 In a KPN there is a total order of events inside a signal.
 However, there is no order relation between events in different signals.
 Thus, KPNs are only partly ordered, which classifies them as an untimed model.

 Applications

 Due to its high expressiveness and succinctness, KPNs as underlying the model of computation are applied in several academic modeling tools to represent streaming applications, which have certain properties (e.g., dataflow-oriented, stream-based).

 The open source Daedalus framework maintained by Leiden Embedded Research Center at Leiden University accepts sequential programs written in C and generates a corresponding KPN.
 This KPN could, for example, be used to map the KPN onto an FPGA-based platform systematically.

 The Ambric Am2045 massively parallel processor array is a KPN implemented in actual silicon.
 Its 336 32-bit processors are connected by a programmable interconnect of dedicated FIFOs.
 Thus its channels are strictly bounded with blocking writes.

+The AI Engine's in some AMD Xilinx Versals are building blocks of a Kahn Process Network.